anas-araid/myCasermaVVF/README.md

 * Start the XAMPP control panel (xampp-control.exe)
 * From the control panel, start Apache and MySQL
 * Click "Admin" for MySQL or navigate to localhost/phpmyadmin in your browser
-* Copy "s-now/db/db.sql" file into SQL tab and run
+* Copy "db.sql" file into SQL tab and run

 #### Configuring
 * Navigate to "Configura"